Snehal-Borkar/Codeops_Training/2nd_week_task/Publish_to_PyPI/json2Xconverter/README.md

-# Json_X_Converter
+# Json2Xconverter

-Under construction!
-Not ready for use yet!
-Currently experimenting and planning!
+###This Package is used to call api and generate files (csv,html,xml and pdf) from response data

 Developed by Snehal Borkar (c) 2022

-## Examples of How To Use (Buggy Alpha Version)
+## Examples of How To Use.h

 Import classes